Labor and delivery (18)

 - Improve your cardiovascular fitness

-- Restore muscle strength
+- Restore muscle strength and tone

 - Condition your abdominal muscles

 - Help prevent and promote recovery from postpartum depression